 For the more anal types:

-The #1157 bulb (or #2157) as recommended is, on one filament, 12.8 volts at 2.10 ampere rated (this is 26.88 watts), 32mscd light output.
+The #1157 bulb or #2157 is, on one filament, 12.8 volts at 2.10 ampere rated (this is 26.88 watts), 32mscd light output.
 That higher powered filament is for turn signal (or brake) function.
 The other filament is 14.0 volts at .59 ampere (8.26 watts), 3 mscd.
 That is the 'running' filament function.
-This is proper, that 12.8 volt rating, because when the brakes and/or turn signals are in operation, the higher drain pulls down the system voltage a bit, due to little voltage drops here and there; AND, the manufacturer's tend to have the bulb a bit over-voltaged anyway ...although this does reduce its life.
+This is proper, that 12.8 volt rating, because when the brakes and/or turn signals are in operation, the higher drain pulls down the system voltage a bit, due to little voltage drops here and there; and, the alternator is usually not putting out anything or not much, the engine typically being at idle most of the time the turn signal is on; and, the lamp manufacturer's tend to have the bulb a bit over-voltaged anyway ...although this does reduce its life.
 Don't worry about it all, I am just mentioning it in case you notice a chart of specifications.
 The original turn signal lamp had the same situation.
-Some lamps have nominal "12 volt system" ratings, and have another voltage rating that is the real rating.
-I get into these 1157, 2157, and 7528 lamps ...and a lot more ...in depth, in my LAMPS article.
+Some lamps have nominal "12 volt system" ratings, & have another voltage rating that is the real rating.
+I get into these 1157, 2157, and 7528 lamps ...and a lot more ...in depth, here: https://bmwmotorcycletech.info/lamps.htm

 Regarding the more common of the grounding clip styles removed from the BMW socket:

-After the /5, the stock electronic flashers are a bit complicated inside.
+After the /5, the stock electronic flashers are complicated internally.
 There are three different uses of these flashers.
 One version, used on 1978-1980, had terminal KBL on the flasher connecting to the single dash indicator lamp.
-Another version has the single turn signal indicator lamp connected from the left lamps to the right lamps, and there is no usage for a KBL type flasher output.
+Another version has the single turn signal indicator lamp connected from the left lamps to the right lamps, & there is no usage for a KBL type flasher output.
 The final version has two separate turn signal indicator lamps, such as on the R65, ST, GS type of instrument pods.
-The BMW flasher is rather pricey, and has special indication when a lamp burns out.
-It is possible to rather easily add a piezo tone unit to any of the flasher setups.
-Much cheaper substitutes that are perfectly OK, are just about any car type electronic flasher, such as a Tridon, from the autoparts store.
+The BMW flasher is rather pricey, & has special indication when a lamp burns out.
+Much cheaper substitutes that are perfectly OK, are just about any car type electronic flasher, such as a Tridon, from the auto-parts store.
 These don't use the brown ground wire that BMW's flasher relay does.
 A recently recommended substitute is the Blazer (or, Tridon/Stant) flasher.
-The model used was 550, which is a thermal flasher, but handles the BMW lamps just fine, and would even handle extra lamps, such as on a trailer or hack.
-En electronic unit could also be used.
-Connect the P terminal to the indicator lamp (usually a green wire); the X terminal to the power (old terminal 49 wire, green-black); and the L terminal to the load (old terminal 49a, green-yellow).
+The model used was 550, which is a thermal flasher, but handles the BMW lamps just fine, & would even handle extra lamps, such as on a trailer or hack.
+An electronic flasher could also be used.
+Connect the P terminal to the indicator lamp (usually a green wire); the X terminal to the power (old terminal 49 wire, green-black); & the L terminal to the load (old terminal 49a, green-yellow).
 If you have two INDICATOR lamps, don't connect to the P terminal.
+It is possible to rather easily add a piezo tone unit to any of the flasher setups.

 05/06/2009: Rechecked, and made minor clarifications again.